30 Easy Rangoli Designs for Kids

 12. Shaded Diya Rangoli

 Diya can make the simplest of rangolis shine luminescent in splendour.
-Just get your kids to make a small geometrical pattern filled with colours ( a diamond shape would be ideal) and line up the corners, and the edges of the shape with mud diyas lighted with tea candles.
+Just get your kids to make a small geometrical pattern filled with colours ( a diamond shape would be ideal) and line up the corners and the edges of the shape with mud diyas lighted with tea candles.

 13. Spiral Rangoli

-An easy and simple rangoli that kids can make by just rotating their fingers on rangoli powder in a circular motion.
+An easy and simple rangoli that kids can make by just rotating their fingers on the rangoli powder in a circular motion.
 Spread some powder on the floor and ask your kids to make concentric circles.
-They can then fill some colour in between the gaps to give a colourful look.
+They can then fill in some colour between the gaps to give a colourful look.

 Source: Pinterest